 - Exercising a certain amount of security due diligence when being asked for information is essential and will require a judgement call to be made.
-What is reasonable and unreasonable is somewhat subjective and companies should only be requesting the minimum information required to fulfil their purpose.
+What is reasonable and unreasonable is somewhat subjective, and companies should only be requesting the minimum information necessary to fulfil their purpose.
 Name and address are obvious requirements if you place an online order which needs to be delivered, but you would not expect to be asked for a date of birth when placing an order.

 Companies are behind with the idea that someone can have a cat called ‘G8ssJe4£!’.
 Being asked once to pronounce his name was followed with an explanation that the answer to my security question needed to be factual and could I give the real name so they could update my records.
 Not having a cat made that close to impossible.

 Robert is an information security consultant with over 20 years of experience across various organisations, both in the United Kingdom and internationally.
 Robert graduated in 1997 with an honours degree in software engineering for security and safety-critical systems.
 Contact Robert directly through Linked In.